jfbouzereau/explorer/README.md

 * Drag a field to the sort icon, or drag the sort icon to a field, to sort the data according to this field.

 * Drag the help icon (exclamation mark) to a graph to get info about this type of graph.

+* Drag the background to scroll the workspace.

+* Use the mouse wheel to scroll the workspace vertically.

+* Use the mouse wheel in the right side of the window to scroll the tools.

 ## Binaries